 - Promptly report any changes to your dog’s level of itchiness, skin appearance, or pain or anxiety levels to your vet.

-- Break out the E-collar or lick deterrents if you notice that your dog is just starting to lick an area.
-Then make a vet appointment to get to the root of the licking.
+- Break out the E-collar or lick deterrents if you notice that your dog is starting to constantly lick an area.
+Then make a vet appointment to get to the root cause of the licking.

 Work with your vet